MdAdnan21/food-bazaar-app/Readme.md

       through button click with useRef hook and custom event listeners on scroll.
 5. **Mock Backend**
     - Created a mock swiggy backend to bypass swiggy's cors policy.
+6. **Cart Functionality**:
+    - Enhance the cart functionality to allow users to add, remove, and modify items in their cart.
+This will include features like updating quantities, viewing total costs, and proceeding to checkout.

 ## Upcoming Features